-Utilities - Water supply, sewer disposal and treatment, waste disposal - providing the community with the utilities services essential for daily life and a clean, safe environment.

-Roads and Parks - Keeping roads, footpaths and kerbs safe and maintaining our transport assets to avoid deterioration.

-Planning and Development - Managing and certifying building and development, health services and regulatory requirements in line with local, state and federal plans, strategic documents and legislation.

-Aged Care, Community Services and Facilities - Providing assistance and support programs to the elderly (including meals, transport and social support), youth, Aboriginal and Torres Strait Island people, and other groups, along with providing library and museum services.

-Economic Development - Support for local business, attracting new industry and growing the population.

-Governance and Corporate Support - Maintaining the administration and operations that allow for Council to provide the services and initiatives to the community.
+- Utilities Water supply, sewer disposal and treatment, waste disposal providing the community with the utilities services essential for daily life and a clean, safe environment. - Roads and Parks Keeping roads, footpaths and kerbs safe and maintaining our transport assets to avoid deterioration. - Capital Works and Planning Planning, building and maintaining the community assets that help us function as a community and create a desirable region. - Planning and Development Managing and certifying building and development, health services and regulatory requirements in line with local, state and federal plans, strategic documents and legislation. - Emergency Services Collecting the Local Emergency Services Levy, supporting local agencies with building maintenance and financial support, and providing assistance in emergencies. - Aged Care, Community Services and Facilities Providing assistance and support programs to the elderly (including meals, transport and social support), youth, Aboriginal and Torres Strait Island people, and other groups, along with providing library and museum services. - Economic Development Support for local business, attracting new industry and growing the population. - Governance and Corporate Support Maintaining the administration and operations that allow for Council to provide services and initiatives to the community.